jawny-utah/image_merger/README.md

 # Image Merger

-Merging sprites into one sprite sheet using ImageMagick library and `rmagick` adaptation.
+Merge sprites into one sprite sheet using ImageMagick library and `rmagick` adaptation.

 Steps to merge sprites into one sprite sheet:
 1. Install ImageMagick and run `bundle install` ;